afs2015/EdX/Readme.md

 EdX
 ============

 This contains notes and code for EdX open courses.

+Currently I am taking and uploading notes for 6.00.1 X through MIT.